security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 This field should not be used for anything that matches the name or alias of a organization.
 For example, `North Sector Police Station` should not be put in this field if the name of the organization is `North Sector Police Station`.

-## Site: Exact Location (Latitude or OSM Node Name) {#organization_site_ex_loc_name}
+## Site: Exact Location (Longitude or OSM Node Name) {#organization_site_ex_loc_name}

 ### Description

-The latitude or OSM Node name of the most precise location of a site associated with this organization.
+The longitude or OSM Node name of the most precise location of a site associated with this organization.

 ### Type of field